-- The establishment of the MIRA.
-Technology Institute as a flagship partnership between business, FE and HE to deliver qualifications from Level 3 to Level 8, including higher technical qualifications and low carbon technologies. - Establishment of locally funded projects to address inclusive growth, e.g. Employment Hub, Construction Skills Hub, Youth Employment Hub and Ex-Offender Hub delivered through Leicester City Council in addition to existing European Social Fund (ESF) projects aimed at young people and adults furthest from the labour market. - Engagement with large employers and the FE sector to delivery sitefocused construction skills projects, e.g. the new prison build at Glen Parva and other projects involving businesses such as Barratt Homes and Everards.

-- Creation of a Leicester and Leicestershire Training Provider Forum to focus on the ongoing development of Apprenticeships and T-Levels in the area.
+- The establishment of the MIRA Technology Institute as a flagship partnership between business, FE and HE to deliver qualifications from Level 3 to Level 8, including higher technical qualifications and low carbon technologies. - Establishment of locally funded projects to address inclusive growth, e.g. Employment Hub, Construction Skills Hub, Youth Employment Hub and Ex-Offender Hub. - Engagement with large employers and the FE sector to delivery sitefocused construction skills projects, e.g. the new prison build at Glen Parva and other projects involving businesses such as Barratt Homes and Everards. - Creation of a Leicester and Leicestershire Training Provider Forum to focus on the ongoing development of Apprenticeships and T-Levels in the area.

 - 'Graduate City', an ESF funded project designed to promote graduate retention in the area and employment of graduates by SMEs.

-- Enterprise Adviser Network
+- Enterprise Adviser Network (EAN)

-(EAN) covers 80% of all schools
+covers 99% of all schools and

-and colleges in Leicester and
+colleges in Leicester and

 Leicestershire, strategically

 connecting education and business

 with a focus on whole school

 careers education and meeting the

-Gatsby Benchmarks for Good
+Gatsby Benchmarks for Good Careers

-Careers Guidance12.
+Guidance.12